Disease Reporting

 - Patient information

-This includes the full name, date of birth, address, telephone number, gender, race, and ethnicity of the case. - Disease information
+This includes the full name, date of birth, sex, address, and phone number of the patient. - Diagnostic information

-This includes the name, address, and telephone number of the diagnostic facility (where the case sought care), and the full name, address, and telephone number of the healthcare provider. - Reporter information
+This includes the name and phone number of the diagnostic facility (where the patient sought care); the full name and phone number of the healthcare provider; and the diagnosis or condition being reported. - Reporter information

-This includes the full name of the person reporting the case, the name of the facility reporting, and the telephone number of the person or facility. - Laboratory information
+This includes the name and phone number of the person or facility reporting the case. - Disease information

-The Utah Department of Health and Human Services (DHHS) mandates the reporting of certain diseases and conditions to public health.
+The Utah Department of Health and Human Services (DHHS) mandates that certain diseases and conditions be reported to public health.
 The data is used to monitor disease activity throughout the state; identify new or emerging diseases and outbreaks; control disease and outbreaks through public health interventions; and prevent the spread of disease through education.

 DHHS participates in the National Notifiable Diseases Surveillance System (NNDSS); a partnership between the Centers for Disease Control and Prevention (CDC), health departments throughout the U.S., and the Council for State and Territorial Health Departments (CSTE) to collect standardized data for assessment at the national level.